Recycle and Repurpose Old Greeting Cards

 Origami Box Pattern

 Step 1.
-Cut two perfect squares like the ones pictured.
+Cut two perfect squares as the ones pictured.
 The one for the bottom of the box must measure 1/8 to ¼ inch smaller on all sides than the square for the lid in order to fit.
 You can cut these squares any size but, of course, you are limited by the width of the greeting card.
 Use the largest one you can find.

 Do you feel like recycling is worth your time?